mundisnetwork/docs/src/rattle-shake/register.md

   * 2.6GHz, or faster
   * AVX2 instruction support (to use official release binaries, self-compile otherwise)
   * Support for AVX512f and/or SHA-NI instructions is helpful
+  * The AMD Threadripper family is popular between validators
 * RAM
   * 16GB, or more
 * Disk